Takeno/mtg-policy-changes/ipg.md

 Examples

-- A.  A player accidentally reveals (drops, flips over) a card while shuffling her opponent’s
+- A.  A player accidentally reveals (drops, flips over) a card while shuffling their opponent’s library.

-- library.

-- B.  A player pulls up an extra card while drawing from his library.
+- B.  A player pulls up an extra card while drawing from their library.

-- C.  A player sees the bottom card of her deck when presenting it to her opponent for
+- C.  A player sees the bottom card of their deck when presenting it to their opponent for cutting/shuffling.

-- cutting/shuffling.

 Philosophy